The 25th of March is Lady Day. It’s also known as the “Annunciation” in the Christian Church calendar.

 - Christmas (25 December)

-In Sweden, Waffle Day is called Våffeldagen.
-It’s also called “Maria bebådelsedag” (Maria Annuciation Day) or “Vårfrudagen” (The day of Our Lady .)
-Vårfrudagen, when mumbled or spoken sloppily, can even sound a bit like “Våffeldagen” (Waffle Day.)
+In Sweden, today is also called “Maria bebådelsedag” (Maria Annuciation Day) or “Vårfrudagen” (The day of Our Lady.)
+Vårfrudagen, when mumbled or spoken sloppily, can even sound a bit like “Våffeldagen” (Waffle Day), and so indeed it has become Waffle Day there.
 The religious meaning has faded in Sweden, but the waffles remain.

 In England, if the day also happens to be Good Friday, as it is occasionally because the date of Good Friday varies wildly, it’s considered bad luck.
 There’s a saying, “If Our Lord falls in Our Lady’s lap, England will meet with a great mishap.”
 Consequently, observance of the day is then moved to the first Sunday after Easter Sunday (aka “Low Sunday”.)